KavinilavanKS/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

+Kavinilavan 212220040072

 # Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-

 ### Aim :
 To understand linear and joint interpolation of industrial manipulator and develop a program for the same

 ### Equipment Required:
       Instrial manipulator , teach pendant and associated program platform

 ### Theory
     The following interpolation schemes are available in most of the robot controllers.
 1. Joint interpolation
 2. Straight line interpolation
 3. Circular interpolation